 Competition

 At the present time there are many systems and theories for devices to solve the CFIT problem.
 The present system mandated by the FAA for airliners has been installed on many commercial aircraft.
-This system costs over $100,000 installed.
-The AMSADD system estimated retail price is less than $4000 uninstalled.
+This system costs over $200,000 installed.
+The AMSADD system can now be downloaded to an i-Phone for just $79 per year.
 The AMSADD system has many more features and monitors the aircraft on final approach for landing.
+New feature that no other system has is verbal and visual instructions for a missed approach go around.

 Present Status of AMSADD

 The AMSADD project has been developed with the time, effort, and capital provided by Gnostech Corporation.
 A few Venture Capitalists have looked at the project, but were involved with many other costly investments.
-The AMSADD project investment would be about five million dollars with the potential return unlimited.
+The AMSADD project investment would be very nominal with the potential return unlimited.
+Only the software would have to be designed and not the existing hardware, which is the i-Phone.
 AMSADD is the only system that outperforms the more costly terrain systems with greater enhancements.

 The world wide potential for AMSADD is needed in every country on every aircraft that flies under instrument conditions.